drmumford/frontend-nanodegree-arcade-game/README.md

 for the first time and whenever the 'Game Info' link is selected.
 If you want to get a quick review of the rules *while* you're playing, just pause the game first using the spacebar.

-> There are multiple pages of information that can be accessed using the left and right arrow keys.
+> There are multiple pages of information.
+Scroll through them using the left and right arrow keys.

 Enjoy the game and Good Luck!